GoogleChrome/ip-protection/Masked-Domain-List.md

 operasoftware.com                                | Opera                                                          | Not Impacted By Script Blocking
 opinary.com                                      | Opinary                                                        | Not Impacted By Script Blocking
 ownpage.fr                                       | Opper                                                          | Not Impacted By Script Blocking
-qiota.com                                        | Opper                                                          | Not Impacted By Script Blocking
+qiota.com                                        | Opper                                                          | Entire Domain Blocked
 optmd.com                                        | OptMD                                                          | Not Impacted By Script Blocking
 optad360.io                                      | Optad360                                                       | Not Impacted By Script Blocking
 optify.net                                       | Optify                                                         | Not Impacted By Script Blocking